Psychedelic Retreat informed by Acceptance and Commitment Therapy, with follow up integration

 The Netherlands

-2024 Dates:
+2025 Dates:

 Contribution:

-£2300 (accommodation and meals included, excluding cost of psilocybin truffles (approx £80 – provided by a trusted legal third party).
+- £2300 (accommodation and meals included, excluding cost of psilocybin truffles (approx £80 – provided by a trusted legal third party).

-Two low-income places of £1500 are available.
+- Two low-income places of £1500 are available.

 Facilitators:

-In the Special issue for Psychedelics in the Journal of Contextual Behavioral Science 2020, multiple leading researchers illustrate how ACT and psychedelics can be interwoven to create what may become new era of breakthrough therapies.
+In the recent Special issue for Psychedelics in the Journal of Contextual Behavioral Science 2020, multiple leading researchers illustrate how ACT and psychedelics can be interwoven to create what may become new era of breakthrough therapies.
 This retreat has been developed in a very similar vein and following the daily data of 62 single cases that we already collected during these retreats.

 This programme is aimed at mental health professionals interested in becoming psychedelic-assisted therapists, psychedelic therapists interested in an ACT-informed psychedelic experience and those wishing to better support people in integrating psychedelic experience.
 There is currently a psychedelic research renaissance involving sizeable clinical trials in both Europe and the USA.
 The current results suggest unprecedented success rates for depression, addictions and more.
-With such trials underway, psilocybin is expected be medically licenced in the next 5 years.
+With such trials underway, psilocybin is expected be medically licensed in the next 5 years.

-ACT Informed Psychedelic Retreat (See New Atlas FDA Breakthrough therapy, or Wired for more depth).
+Following recent developments in psychopharmacology research (see New Atlas FDA Breakthrough therapy, or Wired for more depth).
 The purpose of this retreat is to prepare and connect those interested in such developments.
 If you are interested in collaborating on future retreats like this, you are especially welcome.

 The Programme: This four and a half day retreat + two month (average length) integration programme consists of: